rap1ds/keyword/README.md

 module.exports = highlevelKeywords;
 ```

+The syntax is following:
+* Keywords are defined as a map (plain JavaScript object) of keyword name and a function (for low-level keywords) or an array of keywords to run (for high-level keywords)

 Next, we want to run our keywords.
 Here's the code that runs the keyword `Greet the World`: